Nebraska Barons

-The Barons come from all walks of life and professional accomplishment including: doctors, lawyers, professors, business professionals, computer programmers, former professional baseball players, production line workers, and students.
-Their disabilities include: amputation, spinal cord injuries, cerebral palsy, spinal bifida, and other birth defect and trauma injuries.
-Men and women of all ages can compete in wheelchair softball as long as they have a disability affecting their mobility.
+The Barons, a diverse group hailing from various professions and backgrounds, include doctors, lawyers, professors, business professionals, computer programmers, former professional baseball players, production line workers, and students.
+Their disabilities range from amputation and spinal cord injuries to cerebral palsy, spina bifida, and other birth defects and trauma injuries.
+Wheelchair softball is open to men and women of all ages, provided they have a disability affecting their mobility.

 National Wheelchair Softball Association (NWSA) www.wheelchairsofball.org